mortazavilab/swan_vis/README.md

 Swan can make informative plots, find differentially expressed genes and transcripts, find isoform-switching genes, and discover novel exon skipping and intron retention events.

 ## <a name="installation"></a>Installation
 Swan can be installed directly from PyPi.
-Run `pip install swan_vis` to install Swan's most recent release.
-Alternatively, the most recent commits can be installed by git cloning this repo and running `pip install .` in the downloaded directory.
+To install Swan's most recent release, run `pip install swan_vis`

+Alternatively, the most recent commits can be installed by git cloning this repo, moving to the swan_vis directory, and running
+`pip install .`

-After installation, to enable visualizations using dashed edges, run `swan_patch_networkx` from anywhere in the terminal.
+After installation with pip, to enable visualizations using dashed edges, run the following command from anywhere in the terminal
+`swan_patch_networkx`

 ## Tutorials
 * [Getting started](https://github.com/fairliereese/swan_vis/blob/master/tutorials/Getting%20started.ipynb): how to load data into Swan